LoyolaChicagoBooks/introcs-csharp/rst/stringmethods2.rst

 Assume each repetition is completely separate, so ``CountRep("Wheee!", "ee")`` returns 1.
-The last two e's do not count, since the middle e is already used int he match of the first two e's.
+The last two e's do not count, since the middle e is already used in the match of the first two e's.

 .. index::